What is the TIN Check Service?

 - If you fix & file your form(s) before the IRS filing deadline there is no penalty.

-- Fixing the recipient statement & filing within 30 days of the IRS filing deadline limits your exposure to a $100 per form penalty ($50 for the recipient statement and $50 for filing late).
+- Within 30 Days of IRS Deadline - Limits your exposure to a $100 penalty per form ($50 for the recipient statement and $50 for filing late).

 - If your forms have already been transferred for print, mail, or electronic filing with the IRS/SSA, for each mismatch check your source